NZ-Jaybird/python-web-tutorial/README.md

 The intent of this tutorial series is to progress through different possible ways to structure a webapp.
-The tutorials use an ecommerce concept - simply a page displaying various items.
-For now, the descriptions below are very high level and do not fairly represent the time and effort I put into producing each tutorial.
-I hope to go back over them and provide a more helpful level of detail.
+The tutorials use a simple ecommerce concept - a page displaying various products.

 -- Tutorial 1 --

 Tutorial 1 starts off this series with a static webpage.
 Using simple HTML and CSS, create a page that displays a few similar items that vary by a few properties.
 For example, I've used different types of clothes, each with a given size and colour.
-Ideally keep the HTML and CSS consistent for each item so that we can extract a template for them in Tutorial 2.
+Try to use the same HTML and CSS for each item so that we can extract a template for them in Tutorial 2.

 -- Tutorial 2 --